iaseth/b64/README.md

 `./b64 README.md` encodes the file to base64,
-`|` redirects the output to `./b64 -d`, when then decodes it back.
+`|` redirects the output to `./b64 -d`, which then decodes it back.

 <!-- ## 📂 Project Structure